sternflyer/stratux-NPNA/README.md

 - Reboot when promted

 # Hardware
 Description of the hardware used.
-You can find a shopping list and the end.
+You can find a shopping list at the end.

 ## NanoPi Neo Air
 The NanoPi Neo Air is a very minimalistic SBC.
 Measuring only 40x40mm, it is probably one of the smallest SBC around.
 With no external connectors aside a mini USB port and a SD-Card slot.